learnbyexample/regexp-cut/README.md

 * Unlike `cut`, order matters with the `-f` option and field/range duplication is also allowed
     * this assumes `-c` (complement) is not active
 * Using `-c` option will print all the fields in the same order as input except the fields specified by `-f` option
+* Using `-s` option will suppress lines not matching the input field separator
+    * unlike `cut`, this will work even if `-c` is used as well
 * Minimum field number is forced to be `1`
 * Maximum field number is forced to be last field of a line